-Key Phases Highlighted In The Contract Management Maturity Model (CMMM)\
+Key Phases Highlighted In The Contract Management Maturity Model (CMMM)

-Procurement Planning Solicitation Planning Solicitation Source Selection Contract Administration The phase of identifying which business needs can be best met by procuring products or services outside the organization.
+Procurement Planning Solicitation Planning Solicitation Source Selection Contract Administration Phase Description The phase of identifying which business needs can be best met by procuring products or services outside the organization.
 This phase involves determining whether to procure, how to procure, what to procure, how much to procure, and when to procure.
-This phase includes setting the program's goals and how the procurement supports those goals.
-The phase of preparing the documents needed to support the solicitation, including strategy development in crafting the request for proposal (RFP); drafting the RFP and the contract; and defining the evaluation methodology/criteria.
-The phase of obtaining bids or proposals from prospective vendors on how business needs can be met.
+This phase includes setting the program's goals and how the procurement supports those goals. • The phase of preparing the documents needed to support the solicitation, including strategy development in crafting the request for proposal (RFP); drafting the RFP and the contract; and defining the evaluation methodology/ criteria.
+The phase of obtaining bids or proposals from prospective vendors on how business needs can be met. • The phase of receiving bids or proposals and applying evaluation criteria to select a contractor.
 The phase of ensuring that each contract party's performance meets contractual requirements.
-Associated Contracting Reform Initiati ves Initiative 3.
-Identify and involve business owners of each contract requirement to increase oversight and accountability.
-Initiative 4.
-Allow more time for upfront strategy development in major procurements.
-Initiative 5.
-Puerto Rico will reconsider the duration of base contracts to reduce risk where necessary.
-Initiative 1.
-Establish formal parameters to decide when noncompetitive bids are allowable by setting criteria and thresholds.
-Initiative 2.
-Define additional actions required to justify noncompetitive procurements.
-Initiative 7.
+Associated Contracting Reform Initiatives Initiative 3.
+Identify and involve business owners of each contract requirement to increase oversight and accountability.Initiative 1.
+Establish formal parameters to decide when non- competitive bids are allowable by setting criteria and thresholds.Initiative 4.
+Allow more time for upfront strategy development in major procurements.Initiative 2.
+Define additional actions required to justify non- competitive procurements.Initiative 5.
+Puerto Rico will reconsider the duration of base contracts to reduce risk where necessary.Initiative 7.
 Identify which portions of contracting documents can or cannot be made public.
 Initiative 6.
-Define a rigorous scoring competitive bids and test scoring crite Initiative 8.
-Publish relevant contractin documents for existing contracts.
+Define a rigorous scoring process to establish criteria for competitive bids and test scoring criteria to ensure best bids win.
+Initiative 8.
+Publish relevant contracting documents for existing contracts.
 Initiative 9.
 Establish ongoing process, tools and internal review process to ensure all appropriate documents are published

-\\The commonly included contract management process area/phase Contract Closeout is not depicted as it is not addressed in the Contracting Reform Plan.

-\\ Initiative 6 includes activities across Solicitation Planning, Solicitation, and Source Selection.
+The commonly included contract management process area/phase Contract Closeout is not depicted as it is not addressed in the Contracting Reform Plan.
+Initiative 6 includes activities across Solicitation Planning, Solicitation, and Source Selection.